 - tea, cocoa

-All these categories are sanction-free and allowed to be imported to Russia.
+All these categories are sanction free and allowed to be imported to Russia.

 Up to 85% of all the health foods in Russia, including organic items, are imported.
 Just 15% of domestic need is covered by Russian-grown produce.
 Just 60 organic producers hold international certification to US and EU standards.
 While this is voluntary, it marks how small the sector is.
 There are a couple of reasons for this.
 Firstly, lack of domestic development of farming in a sustainable, pesticide-free, natural way.
 Another is trust.
-Food labelling in Russia is not the most accurate, regarding locally produced goods.
+Food labeling in Russia is not the most accurate, regarding locally produced goods.
 See the abundance of “fake” dairy products in stores nationwide as an example.

 President Vladimir Putin signed in August 2018 a new law regulating production, storing and transportation of organic produce in Russia.
 The decree bans agrochemicals, pesticides, antibiotics growth stimulators and hormones.